 $120,000/.19 = $631,579

-This is why we have diversified income sources from stocks, real estate, and online businesses now.
+There is also a great probability that everything will not always work.
+This is why I personally like having diversified income sources from stocks, real estate, and online businesses now.

 Monthly Income from MLPs

-There has been a lot of change in the MLP sector over the past couple of years for several reasons.
+Master Limited Partnerships are in the oil service industry.
+There has been a lot of change in the MLP sector over the past few years for several reasons.

 REITs for Investment Income of $10,000 a Month

 Through REITs (Real Estate Investment Trust) investors can invest in commercial real estate.
-Much like MLPs, REITs have gone through a transition.
+Much like MLPs, REITs have gone through a major transition.